 But Larry wasn't only a heroic fireman.
 From the time he was 10 years old, selling newspapers on the city streets of Salt Lake City, he had a burning desire to make a million dollars.

-Through real estate development, Larry made his million dollars and more beyond, but he wasn't a show off.
+Through real estate development, Larry made his million dollars and more beyond, but he wasn't a show-off.
 He lived in a small house in Downtown Anchorage and drove a regular car and all the while quietly supported charities that helped children and animals.
-His dogs were rescue dogs that he either found abandonded in the winter or that he saved from an abusive owner.
+His dogs were rescue dogs that he either found abandoned in the winter or that he saved from an abusive owner.
 His favorite pet, Guyser, was left out in the pouring rain by his neighbors day after day until Larry could stand it no more and asked the neighbor if he could take Guyser.
 They happily gave up the dog and every year on the anniversary date of rescuing the dog, Guyser got a New York steak.

 In 2010, Larry founded LAP Foundation, Inc. and donated cash and real estate so that it would be able to continue helping children and animals long after he was gone.

-Larry A. Passerine, fireman, businessman, developer and philanthropist passed on December 22, 2017 at 96 years old.
-His wisdom, intelligence and fiery wit will be long remembered by his friends and the Board of the LAP Foundation.
+Larry A. Passerine, fireman, businessman, developer, and philanthropist passed on December 22, 2017, at 96 years old.
+His wisdom, intelligence, and fiery wit will be long remembered by his friends and the Board of the LAP Foundation.